20 Long Distance Relationship Tips

 8. Do Things Together

 For Example, you could stream and watch a TV show together while you’re separate, or you can play online or mobile games together or against one another.
 It may require some creativity, but it’s so worth it.
-It creates shared experiences even though you’re apart, and you’re going to feel a lot more connected.
+It creates shared experiences even though you’re apart, and you will feel much more connected.

 9. Surprise Communication

-How might you do this well if you’re always communicating by WhatsApp or Skype?
-Even sending an email will be more potent if you’re like it a lot of the time.
-We don’t email because we think we have to write an essay, but it creates a different feeling.
+How might you do this well if you always communicate via WhatsApp or Skype?
+Even sending an email will be more potent if you like it a lot of the time.
+We don’t email because we think we must write an essay, but it creates a different feeling.

 10. Develop Your Senses

 For Example, the level of communication and connection you have.
 How well do you get to know each other?
 How well do you get reading each other?
 You might develop the more essential parts of your relationship with someone.
-There are plenty of people in a relationship who watch movies and have sex.
+Plenty of people in a relationship watch movies and have sex.

 They eat together and hold hands.
 How well do they know each other?
 Many times couples who spend all their time together get on the phone when they’re apart, and they have nothing to talk about, they realize.
 They have no connection!

-Maybe one of your senses is down, but the other ones can get better at this moment.
-So take advantage of that and frame that positively because it can be a positive thing.
+Maybe one of your senses is down, but the other can get better now.
+So take advantage of that and frame it positively because it can be positive.

 11. Team Mindset

 I wouldn’t want to do all of that.
-If you’re not there with me, that’s a very legitimate conversation.
-It’s important because you don’t want to invest all of this in a long-distance relationship if your partner isn’t there with you.
+If you’re not there with me, that conversation is legitimate.
+It’s important because you don’t want to invest all this in a long-distance relationship if your partner isn’t there.
 But if you have a stab wish that you and your partner are in the same place in that way, don’t be afraid of what everyone else says.

-Everyone else might tell you you should be out, and you should be having fun or doing your own thing.
+Everyone else might tell you you should be out and having fun or doing your own thing.
 People don’t know your relationship!
-If you’re in it and it feels right, and this person is important enough to put in the effort, you have to trust in your gut there and go for it.
+If you’re in it and it feels right, and this person is important enough to put in the effort, you must trust your gut and go for it.

-Even if there are hard times ahead, the two of you have to create some light at the end of the tunnel with one caveat.
-At the end of the tunnel is the day that you’re going to come together and be together.
-At the end of the tunnel might be a trip where you’re going to see each other.
+Even if there are hard times ahead, the two of you must create some light at the end of the tunnel with one caveat.
+At the end of the tunnel is the day that you will come together and be together.
+At the end of the tunnel might be a trip where you’ll see each other.

 There might be days where you’re weak, and he’s healthy.
 There might be days where he’s soft, and you’re healthy.
 But that’s why you’re always helping each other up in different moments and acting as a team.